mguenther/csp-solver-scala/README.md

 In total there are 27 constraints and 81 variables.

+# Example Application: N-Queens as CSP

+Package `com.mgu.csp.queens` represents the N-Queens problem as a constraint satisfaction problem.
+The input for the CSP is the size of the board (defaults to 8) that starts off with an `Assignment` that contains only unassigned variables.
+A `Variable` represents a single row of the board, while its domain represents possible column assignments.

+The Queens CSP uses the `AllDiff` constraint on each pair of rows.
+This enables us to filter all solutions in which two rows use the same column for their queen placement.
+To also filter out diagonally conflicting queens, we make us of the so called `NonMatchingDifference` constraint.
+This constraint works only if both dependent variables are already assigned a value.
+If not, it cannot decide whether to discard the assignment.
+As this property holds for all constraints of that type, it is not able to prune a partial assignment.
+This limits the efficiency of our CSP representation as it is only able to prune a partial assignment if the `AllDiff` constraint takes action.

+The output for a solution of the CSP looks like this (N=8):

+    ...Q....
+[4]
+    .Q......
+[2]
+    .......Q [8]
+    .....Q..
+[6]
+    Q.......
+[1]
+    ..Q.....
+[3]
+    ....Q...
+[5]
+    ......Q.
+[7]

 # License

 This software is released under the terms of the MIT license.